 My supervisor at the time gave another employee their performance review.
 Part of the review was a cover-sheet where the individual ratings of the employee could be checked off.
 My supervisor intended to give the employee a few "Above Standard" ratings and the rest would be "Standard".
 Instead, she mistakenly gave a few "Outstanding" ratings and the rest "Above Standard".
 She discovered this after she conducted the evaluation.

 She attempted to correct it after, but the employee refused to sign the new evaluation, which only caused further issues.
-Remember, it pays to proofread what you write.

 How to Give an Effective Employee Evaluation

 It's time for the hardest part of the process - conducting the review itself.
 Below are some general tips in regards to the process.